How to Apply for Food Assistance (SNAP)

 What is SNAP?

 The Supplemental Nutrition Assistance Program, also known as SNAP, is the largest government program working to fight hunger in America.
-An estimated 9.5 million people use SNAP benefits to purchase food for their households.
+An estimated 42 million people used SNAP benefits in 2022 to purchase food for their households.

 How does SNAP work?